-- Select a faculty mentor and meet regularly throughout the fellowship term to discuss the student’s project
+- Meet regularly throughout the fellowship term to discuss their projects with the CNAIR scholarly community

 - Attend CNAIR-sponsored talks and events

-- Present work at end of year CNAIR Research Forum
+- Present work at end of year CNAIR Research Symposium

 - May select and lead discussion of a reading with the NAIS graduate cluster

 Fellowships include support for one quarter, including a monthly stipend, fringe benefits, and research funds.
 TGS will cover the cost of tuition and health insurance benefits.
 Recipients of these fellowships will have the possibility to extend their existing funding toward support in their sixth year.
-Fellowships will be awarded by December 10, 2018; funds may be applied to winter, spring, and summer 2019 quarters.
-Students who take their fellowship funds in summer 2019 should plan to be in residence at CNAIR in winter or spring.
-Applicants must be enrolled in a Northwestern graduate program.
+Fellowships will be awarded by March 30, 2019; funds may be applied to fall 2019 and winter, spring, and summer 2020 quarters.
+Applicants must be enrolled in a Northwestern doctoral program.

 Back to top